AndrewJBateman/ionic-angular-nouvelles/README.md

 ## :books: General info

-* API used are for development.
-Plan is to replace APIs with a French news API
+* APIs used do not require API keys
 * Built using the [Ionic framework](https://ionicframework.com/docs)

 ## :camera: Screenshots